pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 ## Microcopying and Copyright

-While these innovations have offered a mechanical means of increasing the&nbsp;{%- include columnbreak.html canvas=295 col=2 -%}&nbsp;working power of scholars throughout the country, it has been necessary to prepare the legal ground for their use.
+While these innovations have offered a mechanical means of increasing the {% include columnbreak.html canvas=295 col=2 %} working power of scholars throughout the country, it has been necessary to prepare the legal ground for their use.
 For most of the learned journals from which scholars are likely to seek microcopies are covered by copyright.
 With books it is otherwise; most of the rare and inaccessible